mauritiusdadd/python-specex/docs/tutorials/tut_01_extract_spectra.rst

   Region file handling is supported only if *Atropy-Regions* [:ref:`6<references_01>`] is installed

-Specex also supports region files as input intstead of catalogs.
+Specex also supports region files as input instead of catalogs.
 The input region file can be specified using ``--regionfile`` and, in the case it is not automatically identified, its format can be set using ``--cat-format``.
 For example, suppose we have a region file named :ref:`test_regions.reg<src_regionfile>` created with *SAO DS9* [:ref:`7<references_01>`], like shown in this figure

 .. image:: pics/test_cube_region.png
   :width: 75%